pfdubois/BridgeBidding/source/TwoDiamonds.rst

   raises, giving responder a chance to start slam bidding.
 Opener will complete the transfer with a minimum, or bid the intermediate suit with a maximum.
 These bids are made with slam interest, with responder able to bid RKC with 4N next.

+Note: some partnerships allow Flannery on a 4=6 shape as well.

 Mini-Roman
 ----------